-Continuing the success of family-owned business for over 100 years doesn’t come without challenges.
-It not only means keeping up with changing times in the world and business community, but also keeping the peace between family members involved.
+Continuing the success of a family-owned business for over 100 years doesn’t come without challenges.
+It not only means keeping up with changing times in the world and business community but also keeping the peace between family members involved.

 For Christy Schlafly, owner of Ford Hotel Supply, it has been her goal to overcome those obstacles.
 When Schlafly, who is the majority shareholder of her 105-year-old family business, took the reigns she knew that continuity of the business and the transition from generations needed to be addressed.
 After hiring an outside consultant to help with both issues, Schlafly was left still seeking guidance.

 That’s when she turned to SCORE.
-Read on to find out more about Schlafly’s business journey and how her SCORE have helped define her path.
+Read on to find out more about Schlafly’s business journey and how her SCORE has helped define her path.

 What does your business do?
 Tell us about your company and how you got started.